-Are you planning on leaving the country for a little rest and relaxation down south this winter?
+Are you planning on leaving the country for a little rest and relaxation down south for the winter?
 If so, you’re not alone; many retired Canadians flock to warmer abodes, leaving the snow and wintry weather behind.
 However, newbie snowbirds will find it’s more complex than just getting up and going.
 In fact, there are quite a few things you should do in preparation for your winter vacation.
-Here’s what you need to check off before taking flight.
+Here are some crucial questions you should ask yourself before taking flight.

 It’s a good idea to set up automatic payments for utilities while you are away, or set up an online banking option.
 It isn’t a good idea to turn off your utilities completely; an unheated home runs the risk of floods due to freezing and cracked pipes.
 Also, you’ll want to leave the power on so that lights can be switched on and off using an automatic system.
-This will make it appear as if someone is in fact home when they actually are not.
+This will make it appear as if someone is, in fact, home when they actually are not.
 Which leads us to our next essential question…

-Some home insurance companies require you to have someone check in on your home at regular intervals.
+Some home insurance companies require you to have someone check in on your home at regular intervals to maintain your coverage.
 Check in with your insurance provider to see what they expect you to do.

 As well, it’s important to leave a list of emergency contacts with friends and family – how to reach you, the Canadian consulate and your healthcare practitioner are good bases to cover.

-Bringing expensive items like jewellry or technology along for the ride?
+Bringing expensive items like jewelry or technology along for the ride?
 It’s a good idea to take out additional coverage through your home insurance for your contents in case they’re lost or stolen on your trip.
 The same goes for your baggage when flying down.
 Ensure your travel insurance includes coverage for things like lost/stolen baggage and flight delay insurance.

 What if I get sick while I’m gone?